Nothing is more urgent than freedom

 Brittany K. Barnett

-Brittany K. Barnett is an award-winning attorney and entrepreneur focused on social impact investing.
+Brittany K. Barnett is a best-selling author, attorney, and entrepreneur who thrives at the intersection of hope, justice, ad freedom.
 She is dedicated to transforming the criminal justice system and has won freedom for numerous people serving fundamental death sentences for federal drug offenses – including seven clients who received executive clemency from President Barack Obama.
-Her memoir, A Knock at Midnight, was published by The Crown Publishing Group, a division of Penguin Random House, on September 8, 2020.
+Brittany is also the founder of the Manifest Freedom Foundation.
+Her memoir, A Knock at Midnight, was chosen as an NAACP Image Award nominee and Los Angeles Times Book Prize Finalist, and was named the #1 Best Book of 2020 by Amazon Editors.
+Her TED Talk has garnered over 1.7 million views.

 Corey Jacobs